naomi-pham/simple-notes/README.md

 - User setting
 - Firebase data storage

-The project is still in its infancy, so there's no demo available.
-But here's the first look of the app (Figma design):
+The project is still in its infancy, so there's no demo yet.
+But here's the first look of it (Figma design):

 #### Dark-mode Home page